langchain-ai/helm/charts/langsmith/README.md

 ## Migrating from Langsmith 0.1.0 to 0.2.0

 Moving to Langsmith 0.2.0 will require a migration of your data as we have introduced a dependency on Clickhouse for run storage.
-Please reach out to us if you need to migrate from 0.1.0 to 0.2.0 as we can provide a script to help you migrate your data.
+You can view the upgrade guide [here](https://github.com/langchain-ai/helm/blob/main/charts/langsmith/docs/UPGRADE-0.2.x.md)

 ## Deploying Langsmith with Helm